Horst-Wessel-Lied: Co-national anthem

-When Adolf Hitler became the Chancellor of Germany in January 1933, the "Horst Wessel Song" became a national symbol by law on 19 May 1933.
+After Adolf Hitler became the Chancellor of Germany in January 1933, the "Horst Wessel Song" became a national symbol by law on 19 May 1933.
 The following year, a regulation required the right arm be extended and raised in the "Nazi salute" when the (identical) first and fourth verses were sung.
 Nazi leaders can be seen singing the song at the finale of Leni Riefenstahl's 1935 film Triumph of the Will.
 Hitler also mandated the tempo at which the song had to be played.
-After Hitler's public speeches, he would exit during the playing of both the national anthem and then the Horst Wessel Song.
+Following Hitler's public speeches, he would exit during the playing of both the national anthem and then the Horst Wessel Song.

 Some Nazis were extremely sensitive about the uses to which the "Horst Wessel Song" was put.
 For instance, a bandleader who wrote a jazz version of the song was forced to leave Germany, and when Martha Dodd, the daughter of William E. Dodd, at the time the US ambassador to Germany, played a recording of an unusual arrangement of the song at her birthday party at the Ambassador's residence in 1933, a young Nazi, who was a liaison between the German Foreign Ministry and Hitler's Chancellery, turned off the record player, announcing "This is not the sort of music to be played for mixed gatherings and in a flippant manner."
 The song was played in some Protestant places of worship, because some elements of the Protestant Church in Germany had accepted the Horst Wessel cult, built as it was by Goebbels on the model of Christian martyrs of the past.